Annette von Droste-Hülshoff: Early years

-In 1819–1820, Annette spent a year staying with the Haxthausen family at Schloss Bökerhof, interrupted only by a stay at the nearby spa town of Bad Driburg, where she hoped to find a cure for her health problems.
+In 1819–1820, Droste spent a year staying with the Haxthausen family at Schloss Bökerhof, interrupted only by a stay at the nearby spa town of Bad Driburg, where she hoped to find a cure for her health problems.
 Here she became romantically involved with Heinrich Straube (1794–1847), a Lutheran law student with literary interests, who was a friend of her uncle Baron August von Haxthausen.
-What happened next is unclear, but it appears that Annette's Aunt, Baroness Anna von Haxthausen (who was in fact four years her junior), and other relatives at Schloss Bökerhof disapproved of Annette's decision to have a serious relationship with a commoner.
+What happened next is unclear, but it appears that Droste's aunt, Baroness Anna von Haxthausen (who was in fact four years her junior), and other relatives at Schloss Bökerhof disapproved of Droste's decision to have a serious relationship with a commoner.
 For this reason, the Baroness von Haxthausen masterminded a society intrigue intended to destroy the relationship in a very public manner.
-While Straube was away pursuing his legal studies at the University of Göttingen, August von Arnswaldt, a Lutheran aristocrat with literary ambitions, pretended to pursue Annette romantically.
-At first flattered by von Arnswaldt's attentions, Annette gave some indications she was in love with him, before telling him she was committed to Heinrich Straube.
+While Straube was away pursuing his legal studies at the University of Göttingen, August von Arnswaldt, a Lutheran aristocrat with literary ambitions, pretended to pursue Droste romantically.
+At first flattered by von Arnswaldt's attentions, Droste gave some indications she was in love with him, before telling him she was committed to Heinrich Straube.
 By this time it was too late, as von Arnswaldt had all the evidence he needed.
-He traveled to Göttingen and gave Straube proof of Annette's behaviour.
+He traveled to Göttingen and gave Straube proof of Droste's behaviour.
 The two men wrote a joint letter (which has not been preserved), breaking off all contact with her.
 She never saw either man again.
 A few years later, August von Arnswaldt married a widowed Baroness Anna von Haxthausen, the ringleader of the intrigue.
 Straube became a lawyer in Kassel and married in 1824.
-When he died in 1847, a lock of Annette's hair was found among his possessions.
-The ensuing scandal was a catastrophe for Annette and severely damaged both her reputation and her marriage prospects.
-Feeling betrayed by the role that her own relatives had played, Annette refused to visit Schloss Bökerhof for the next 18 years.
+When he died in 1847, a lock of Droste's hair was found among his possessions.
+The ensuing scandal was a catastrophe for Droste and severely damaged both her reputation and her marriage prospects.
+Feeling betrayed by the role that her own relatives had played, Droste refused to visit Schloss Bökerhof for the next 18 years.

 Droste's earliest poems are derivative and conventional but in 1820 her work began to show marked originality when she embarked on a cycle of Christian poetry, Das geistliche Jahr ("The Spiritual Year").
 Droste intended to write one poem for each Sunday and Feast Day of the church year and the cycle was meant as a gift to her devout grandmother, but when Droste had completed 25 poems, she realised they showed too many traces of major depression and spiritual doubt, so she shelved the work until 1839 when a friend persuaded her to complete the series.
-Even then she did not publish the poems and they were only appeared posthumously in 1851.
+Even then she did not publish the poems and they only appeared posthumously in 1851.